-If you’re wondering why mushrooms are growing in your garden, you’ve come to the right place.
+If you’re wondering “why are mushrooms growing in my yard”, you’ve come to the right place.

-After all, we have all seen them - these little fungi are everywhere!
+We have all seen them.
+These little fungi are everywhere!
 Some of the mushrooms in your garden are edible, while some are highly toxic.
-Some cultures believe mushrooms have magical properties, referring to them as “fairy circles.”
+Some cultures believe mushrooms have magical properties because some grow in “fairy circles.”

-Despite how common they are, most gardeners don’t understand what they are, how they form, and whether or not they are harmful.
+Despite how common they are, most gardeners don’t understand what they are.
+You may ask “where do mushrooms come from”, and whether or not they are harmful.

-So, why do mushrooms grow in your garden?
+If you’re wondering why are mushrooms growing in my yard?
 Are they harmful or helpful?
 Is there a way to get rid of them?
 Should you get rid of them?

 You have tons of questions, we have all the answers.
 Read on to learn everything you need to learn about mushrooms growing in your garden!

-Mushrooms appear when there’s the perfect combination of moisture, clouds, and soil with organic material.
-Any mushroom you see in your garden is the sprouting body of fungi living in the ground.
+Mushrooms appear when there is a perfect combination of moisture, clouds, and soil with organic material.
+Any mushroom you see in your garden is the fruit of fungi living in the ground.

 These organisms could have lived in your garden for years but only produced mushrooms because of the right conditions.
-Once the colony gets large enough, it sprouts mushrooms to disperse seeds.
+Once the colony gets large enough, it sprouts mushrooms to disperse spores.

 Mushrooms love humid weather, decaying organic matter, and lots of shade.